alfin3/graph-algorithms/README.md

 A dynamic set of upto 2^32 - 2 generic priority values and generic elements in the (min) heap form, where a priority value is an object of basic type (e.g. char, int, long, double), and an element is any object in memory.

 A hash table enables heap search in O(1 + alpha) time in expectation under the simple uniform hashing assumption, where alpha is a constant load factor upper bound.
-Tests across priority value types are provided with respect to element objects within continuous memory blocks as well as multi-layered element objects in memory.
+Tests across priority value types are provided with respect to element objects within contiguous and noncontiguous memory blocks.

 `./data-structures/ht-mul-uint64/`

-A hash table with generic hash keys and generic elements, where a hash key is an object within a continuous memory block (e.g. a basic type, array, struct), and an element is any object in memory.
+A hash table with generic hash keys and generic elements, where a hash key is an object within a contiguous memory block (e.g. a basic type, array, struct), and an element is any object in memory.

 The implementation is based on a multiplication method for hashing into upto 2^63 slots and double hashing as an open addressing strategy for resolving collisions.
 The expected number of probes in a search is upper-bounded by 1/(1 - alpha) under the uniform hashing assumption, where alpha is a load factor upper bound.
 For every delete and remove operation at most one (re)insert operation is performed, resulting in a probing overhead per delete and remove operation bounded by 1/(1 - alpha) in expectation, and thus a 2/(1 – alpha) overall upper bound for the expected number of probes per delete and remove operation by linearity of expectation.
-Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to element objects within continuous memory blocks as well as multi-layered element objects in memory.
+Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to element objects within contiguous and noncontiguous memory blocks.

 `./data-structures/ht-div-{uint32, uint64}/`

-A hash table with generic hash keys and generic elements, where a hash key is an object within a continuous memory block (e.g. a basic type, array, struct), and an element is any object in memory.
+A hash table with generic hash keys and generic elements, where a hash key is an object within a contiguous memory block (e.g. a basic type, array, struct), and an element is any object in memory.

 The implementation is based on a division method for hashing into upto {2^32 - 1,  2^64 - 1} slots and a chaining method for resolving collisions.
-Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to element objects within continuous memory blocks as well as multi-layered element objects in memory.
+Tests across load factor upper bounds and key sizes exceeding the basic types are provided with respect to element objects within contiguous and noncontiguous memory blocks.

 `./utilities/utilities-rand-mod/`